CfE Es and Os: Modern Languages

 CfE Experiences and Outcomes

-Using moving image in a range of classroom activities can contribute to wide learning in the curriculum and deliver many Experiences and Outcomes.
+Using film in a range of classroom activities can contribute to wide learning in the curriculum and deliver many Experiences and Outcomes.

-Below is a list - by no means exhaustive - of some of the experiences and outcomes you can help deliver through work with moving image texts.
+Below is a list - by no means exhaustive - of some of the experiences and outcomes you can help deliver in Modern Languages through work with film.

 - I develop and extend my literacy skills when I have opportunities to engage with and create a wide range of texts in different media.